 The Paul Silva Student Research Grant is named after Paul Silva (1922-2014), a phycologist and Curator of Algae at the University Herbarium, UC Berkeley, whose bequest to the Society has made this award possible.
-Awards will be made to qualified students working on projects that will help achieve the Society's goal of advancing Western American botany.
-Students (including undergraduates) from any college or university doing botanical research within western North America and who are members of the Society are eligible for this award.
-Collaborative applications are welcome.
+Awards are made to qualified undergraduate and graduate students working on projects that will help achieve the Society's goal of advancing Western American botany.
+Students from any accredited university doing botanical research within western North America and who are members of the Society are eligible for this award.

-The deadline for receipt of applications for a Paul Silva Student Research Grant is May 6, 2016.
+The next deadline for receipt of applications for a Paul Silva Student Research Grant is April 24, 2017.
 Proposals will be reviewed by a panel of experts, and winners will be announced in late May.